How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

 Driving To Krka National Park

-Self-driving allows for the most freedom in planning your day trip to Krka Waterfalls.
-Get driving directions on Google Maps to the Skradin Krka ticket office.
-If you need to hire a car, read our tips for cheap car rentals and then begin searching for deals
+Self-driving allows for the most freedom for your day trip to Krka Waterfalls.
+If you need to rent a car in Croatia, read our tips for cheap rentals and then begin searching for deals

 Public Transportation or Krka Tours

-Visitors can also travel to Krka Park on a day trip on their own.
-Public transportation is available from many nearby cities, making for an easy Day Trip from Zadar, Sibenik and Split.
+You can also travel to Krka Park on a day trip on your own.
+Public transport is available from many nearby cities, making for an easy Day Trip from Zadar, Sibenik and Split.

-However, there are numerous Organized Krka Tours that include a knowledgeable guide and the opportunity to meet fellow travelers.
-Below we detail the options and information for DIY Krka trips with public transport and top-rated Krka tours from Popular Destinations in Croatia
+There are also numerous Organized Krka Tours that include a knowledgeable guide and the opportunity to meet fellow travelers.

-When we decided to travel from Zadar to Krka Waterfalls, we debated between taking the Zadar-Krka bus or joining a tour from Zadar.
+When we decided to travel from Zadar to Krka Waterfalls, we debated between taking the bus or joining a tour.
 While a Krka tour from Zadar would have been the easiest option, it didn’t fit into our budget at the time.

 Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

-Pro Tip: If you’d like to visit more nature parks in Croatia, there is another national park near Zadar: Kornati Islands
+Pro Tip: If you’d like to visit more nature parks in Croatia, the Kornati Islands are another sensational spot near Zadar.

 Split to Krka National Park

-{Before you visit Split, read our Split Sightseeing Guide and 3-Day Split Itinerary}
+Read our Split Sightseeing Guide and 3-Day Split Itinerary

 Fun Things To Do in Split Croatia by JetSettingFools.com